 We wandered around and ended up in the one and the only island restaurant .
 They didn’t sell food but they sold beer .
 We had a great conversation with the friendliest owner (all of the islanders we have met were absolutely genuine , amazing and full of dignity) and didn’t notice how it got dark .
 So dark that when we came out of the restaurant we coolant saw a thing .

-Lost in the dark
+We got lost in the dark

 Meaning – I could not see my hand in front of me , it was pitch black .